lWoHvYe/lWoHvYe/README.md

 ### Hi there 👋

-- 🌱 I have been working as a Java Developer for a few years and I am planning to try other languages in the future.
+- 🌱 I have been working as a Java Developer for a few years.
+- Advanced: NaN
 - Intermediate: Java
 - Novice: C, Kotlin
-- Awareness: Go, Lisp(Scheme)
+- Awareness: Go

 - 📫 lwohvye@outlook.com